Santishree Dhulipudi Pandit: Early life and education

 Santishree Dhulipudi Pandit was born on 15 July 1962 in Leningrad, Soviet Union (present day Saint Petersburg, Russia).

+Her father is an IAS and mother is professor.

 She did her BA and MA from Presidency College, Chennai and completed M.Phil. and PhD in International relations from School of International studies at Jawaharlal Nehru University.
 She also received a Diploma in Social Work from California State University, Long Beach and postgraduate diploma in Peace and Conflict studies from Uppsala University.